kkeri/fluent-hs-demo/README.md

 We reviewed the execution of Fluent programs.
 But runtime behaviour is not the only interesting aspect of programs.
 We may want to know how a program is reduced during execution.
-For example, the operator stack of a process cannot be directly observed,
+For example, the combinator stack of a process cannot be directly observed, ...